Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

         Select the retry strategy and enter the required value in minutes in the *Strategy config value* field.

     - *Task event*
         Click the drop-down list and select the applicable task event.
 All available task events are displayed.
         This option is linked to the *Tasks* module.
 The drop-down list is only displayed if the *Tasks* module is installed and the user has the necessary rights.

         > [Info] The *ActindoWorkflow Process Execution Failed* task is preconfigured by default.
 A list of all existing task events is displayed in the *Events* menu entry of the *Tasks* module.
 For detailed information, see [Manage the events](Tasks/Operation/01_ManageEvents.md) in the *Tasks* documentation.

     - *Long description*
         If desired, edit a long text to document the transition.
 The *Edit long description* window is displayed.
-You can add a long text using a simple markdown editor.
+You can add a long text using a simple Markdown editor.

     - *Configuration*
         Depending on the transition, there might be configuration options, for instance, defining an email where a receipt or document must be sent.
 Editing the transition configuration may require basic programming knowledge.